Course Name -Managing Stress through Cognitive Behavioural Therapy

 Award - Certificate of Attendance (on request).
 Please email: firstname.lastname@example.org

 Please note that this course is of a practical and experiential nature involving self-reflective exercises and practice between classes.
-A mat will be required for relaxation and mindfulness exercises.
+A mat will be required for relaxation exercises.

 Norman is a senior Psychotherapist, trainer and clinical supervisor at Galway Counselling Studies, Furbo.
 Originally trained in psychiatric and general nursing he went onto study psychotherapy in the 1980’s.
 He has lectured in Cognitive Behavioural Therapy and Psychotherapy at undergraduate and postgraduate levels for many years including part time at GMIT (1993-2014).
 He worked full time in the mental health services of UK and Ireland for over 20 years.
 Norman has written on many subjects in the local and national press: Teen trouble (1996); A sense of the past (1999); Change for the Better (2000); Managing change in difficult times (2011); Put off procrastinating (2012); Don't fight change (2013); How to Get a good night’s sleep (2013); How to stop worrying (2013); Dealing with Anger (2014); and How to Overcome a Bad Mood (2017).